-Approximately 12,000 new cases of bile duct cancers are diagnosed in the USA each year, of which over 9,000 are gallbladder cancers and distal/perihilar cholangiocarcinomas and 3,000 are intrahepatic cholangiocarcinomas .
-The overall incidence of perihilar cholangiocarcinoma in the United States is 1 case per 100,000 population per year.
+Approximately 12,000 new affected individuals of bile duct cancers are diagnosed in the USA each year, of which over 9,000 are gallbladder cancers and distal/perihilar cholangiocarcinomas and 3,000 are intrahepatic cholangiocarcinomas .
+The overall incidence of perihilar cholangiocarcinoma in the United States is 1 person per 100,000 per year.
 The incidence of intrahepatic cholangiocarcinoma in the United States is approximately 0.7 per 100,000.
 During the last 30 years, it appears that the incidence of biliary tract cancers in the United States is increasing .
 This increase may be due in part to increased recognition of the diagnosis of biliary cancer, cases which may previously have been classified as cancer of unknown origin.
 Gallbladder cancer is more common in women than in men, and in some countries the rates are three times higher for women.
 Certain geographic areas are characterized by a high incidence of gallbladder cancer, including Chile, Bolivia and India.
 A high incidence also has been documented in North American Native Americans and Mexican Americans .

-Optimal treatment of biliary tract cancers requires coordinated care of a team of medical professionals, usually including a medical oncologist, surgical oncologist, radiation oncologist, gastroenterologis. and pathologist .
+Optimal treatment of biliary tract cancers requires coordinated care of a team of medical professionals, usually including a medical oncologist, surgical oncologist, radiation oncologist, gastroenterologist and pathologist .

 Chemotherapy: Patients who undergo surgical resection of the tumor may be candidates for post-operative preventative chemotherapy.
 Due to the relative rarity of gallbladder cancer and cholangiocarcinoma, there is limited data available from clinical trials to guide the use of preventative treatment for these cancers.
-Information obtained from patients treated at high volume centers however, suggests a benefit to a 6 months course of post-operative chemotherapy in patients who undergo surgery for localized gallbladder cancer and perihilar/distal cholangiocarcinomas.
-This usually involves a six months course of treatment with chemotherapy called gemcitabine and/or 5-fluorouracil chemotherapy.
-The benefit of post-operative chemotherapy for intrahepatic cholangiocarcinoma is not yet well established.
+The benefit of post-operative chemotherapy for cholangiocarcinoma is not yet well established.
+A large study performed in France did not show a benefit to the addition of post-operative chemotherapy using chemotherapy with the combination of two drugs gemcitabine and oxaliplatin .
+An ongoing study in the UK is evaluating the use of gemcitabine in combination with with an oral chemotherapy agent, capecitabine, as preventative therapy in patients who have undergone surgical resection for cholangiocarcinoma / gallbladder cancer; results of this study are awaited.
 In selected cases of perihilar/distal cholangiocarcinoma, preventative radiation therapy may be considered in addition to chemotherapy .

-Several targeted drug therapies are under investigation for treatment of inoperable biliary tract cancers, including inhibitors of MEK1/2, BRAF and drugs which reduce blood vessel growth to tumors (anti-angiogenic[17, 18]).
+Several targeted drug therapies are under investigation for treatment of inoperable biliary tract cancers, including inhibitors of IDH1 and FGFR2 [18, 19].
+Genetic testing of cholangiocarcinoma or gallbladder tumor biopsies or resection specimens can identify which patients are most likely to benefit these targeted therapies.
+Clinical trials are also evaluating the activity of drugs which prevent cancer cells from suppressing the immune system and help immune cells to infiltrate tumors.
 More information is needed from ongoing clinical trials to assess if these treatments will be of benefit to patients with gallbladder cancer and/or cholangiocarcinoma in the future.

-Several clinical trials are investigating direct delivery of chemotherapy to the liver via a surgically implantable abdominal pump.
+Clinical trials investigating direct delivery of chemotherapy to the liver via a surgically implantable abdominal pump are underway .

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.